robrogers3/Laracastle/readme.md

 ### Protecting Your User Accounts On Login

-Laracastle hooks into several events dispatched by Laravel related to the user authentication processe.
+Laracastle hooks into several events dispatched by Laravel related to the user authentication processes.
 Like: Logging In, Logging Out, and Resetting Passwords.
 Most important is the Login Event.

-When the Login Event is fired, Lacastle makes a realtime request to [castle.io](https:/castle.io) to determine if the request looks 'fishy' or 'kosher'.
-And depending on the level of fishiness, it can either Allow the login, Challenge the login, or Deny the Login.
+When the Login Event is fired, Lacastle makes a realtime request to [castle.io](https:/castle.io) to determine if the request looks 'suspicious' or 'authentic'.
+And depending on the level of suspiciousness, it can either Allow the login, Challenge the login, or Deny the Login.

 If the Login is allowed, then Laracastle proceeds as per usual.